MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-558-New-Animal-Drugs-Use-Animal-Feeds/subpart-B-Specific-New-Animal-Drugs-Use-Animal-Feeds/section-558.600.md

 ##### § 558.600 Thiabendazole. #####

 (a) *Specifications.* Dry Type A medicated articles containing 22, 44.1, 66.1, or 88.2 percent thiabendazole.
-The 66.1 percent Type A medicated article is solely for the manufacture of cane molasses liquid Type B feed, which is mixed in dry feeds.
-The 88.2 percent Type A medicated article is used solely for the manufacture of an aqueous slurry for adding to a Type C dry cattle feed.

 (b) *Sponsor.* See No. 000010 in § 510.600(c) of this chapter.

 (c) *Related tolerances.* See § 556.730 of this chapter.

+(d) *Special considerations.* (1) The 66.1 percent Type A medicated article is solely for the manufacture of cane molasses liquid Type B feed, which is mixed in dry feeds.

+(2) The 88.2 percent Type A medicated article is used solely for the manufacture of an aqueous slurry for adding to a Type C dry cattle feed.

-(d) *Special considerations.* Do not use in Type B or Type C medicated feed containing bentonite.
+(3) Do not use in Type B or Type C medicated feed containing bentonite.

 (e) *Conditions of use.* It is used in feed for animals as follows:

-(1) *Swine* -
+(1) *Swine*—

 |      Thiabendazole in grams/ton      |                                Indications for use                                 |                                                                                                                Limitations                                                                                                                 |Sponsor|
 |--------------------------------------|------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|
 |(i) 45.4 to 908 (0.005 to 0.1 percent)|Swine: As an aid in the prevention of infections of large roundworms (genus Ascaris)|Administer continuously in feed containing 0.05 to 0.1 percent thiabendazole per ton for 2 weeks followed by feed containing 0.005 to 0.02 percent thiabendazole per ton for 8 to 14 weeks.
 Do not treat animals within 30 days of slaughter|000010 |
 |           (ii) [Reserved]            |                                                                                    |                                                                                                                                                                                                                                            |       |

-(2) *Cattle* -
+(2) *Cattle*—

 |        Thiabendazole amount        |                                                                                            Indications for use                                                                                             |                                                                                                                                                               Limitations                                                                                                                                                               |Sponsor|
 |------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|
 |(i) 3 grams per 100 lb. body weight |                       For control of infections of gastrointestinal roundworms (Trichostrongylus spp., Haemonchus spp., Ostertagia spp., Nematodirus spp., Oesophagostomum radiatum)                       |                                        Use 3 grams per 100 lb. body weight at a single dose; may repeat once in 2 to 3 weeks.
 Do not treat animals within 3 days of slaughter.
 Milk taken from treated animals within 96 hours (8 milkings) after the latest treatment must not be used for food                                        |000010 |
 |(ii) 5 grams per 100 lb. body weight|For control of severe infections of gastrointestinal roundworms (Trichostrongylus spp., Haemonchus spp., Ostertagia spp., Nematodirus spp., Oesophagostomum radiatum); control of infections of Cooperia spp|Use 5 grams per 100 lb. body weight at a single dose or divided into 3 equal doses, administered 1 dose each day, on succeeding days.
 May repeat once in 2 to 3 weeks.
 Do not treat animals within 3 days of slaughter.
 Milk taken from treated animals within 96 hours (8 milkings) after the latest treatment must not be used for food|000010 |

-(3) *Minor species* -
+(3) *Minor species*—

 |        Thiabendazole amount        |                                                                                                                                                                                                                                                                        Indications for use                                                                                                                                                                                                                                                                        |                                                                                                       Limitations                                                                                                       |Sponsor|
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|